friendica/friendica-addons/dav/README.md

 At the moment, the calendar system supports the following features:
 - A web-based drag&drop interface for managing events
 - All-Day-Events, Multi-Day-Events, and time-based events
+- Recurrences (not the whole set of options given in the iCalendar spec, but the most important ones)
+- Multiple calendars per user
 - Access to the events using CalDAV (using iPhone, Thunderbird Lightning etc., see below)
-- read-only access to the friendica-native events (also using CalDAV)
+- Read-only access to the friendica-native events (also using CalDAV)
 - The friendica-contacts are made available using CardDAV (confirmed to work with iOS)
 - Giving the subject, a description, a location and a color for the event (the color is not available through CalDAV, though)

 Internationalization:
 - At the moment, settings for the US and the german systems are selectable (regarding the date format and the first day of the week).
 More will be added on request.